-Academic Writing Support: Individual Consultation and Tutoring is tailored toward doctoral students at Heidelberg University from all disciplines who are writing in English.
-This offer is a cooperation between the Graduate Academy, the Cluster of Excellence “Asia & Europe in a Global Context,” and the English Department.
+Academic Writing Support: Individual Consultation and Tutoring is tailored to doctoral students at Heidelberg University from all disciplines who are writing in English.
 Because the English academic writing style differs significantly from the German, this service aims to help non-native English speakers produce texts that meet the linguistic and stylistic conventions distinct to Anglophone academic writing.

 The purpose of both offers is to improve the writing and language competencies of the doctoral students during the early stages of their doctoral training.
 Doctoral students may submit their own text passages, which are then revised and commented on by German or English native speakers.
 Students then attend a follow-up meeting, where the writing consultant will discuss the student’s errors and provide suggestions for improvement.

 The feedback provided by the writing consultants is limited to linguistic issues only (i.e. grammar, spelling, punctuation, and conventions of the respective language).
 The consultation aims to identify typical errors which can be avoided in the later stages of writing.
 The content, style, and structure of the text will not be discussed, so the completed text passages—be they dissertation chapters or articles—should not be seen as final corrections.

 If you are interested in using the service, please note the following information:

 When contacting one of our language advisors, please provide him/her with